turingschool/identity/README.md

 # To Install

 1. Clone the repo.
+2. Create a config/application.yml file.
-2. Register the application on Github.
-3. Get the Client ID and the Client Secret.
+3. Register the application on Github and get the Client ID and the Client Secret.
-4. Create an config/application.yml file.
-5. Put the Client ID in that file next to ASQUARED_GITHUB_CLIENT_ID.
+5. Put the Client ID in the `config/application.yml` next to ASQUARED_GITHUB_CLIENT_ID.
-6. Put the Client Secret in that file next to ASQUARED_GITHUB_CLIENT_SECRET.
+6. Put the Client Secret in the `config/application.yml` next to ASQUARED_GITHUB_CLIENT_SECRET.
+7. Open a AWS Account and get your AWS Access Key ID and Secret Access Key.
+8. Put the AWS Access Key ID in the `config/application.yml` next to AWS_ACCESS_KEY_ID.
+9. Put the AWS Secret Access Key in the `config/application.yml` next to AWS_ACCESS_KEY_ID.

 ## Notes